With the 2025/26 Premier League season now upon us, there are plenty of forwards in contention for the Golden Boot award.

 Mohamed Salah

 Despite what we saw last season, Salah is once again not the main candidate according to the latest Premier League top scorer odds.
-With 4/1 odds, he is behind Erling Haaland, just like last season.
+With 7/1 odds, he is behind Haaland, just like last season.

 Alexander Isak

-With 23 goals this season, Isak has proven that he's a force to be reckoned with and one of the best forwards in the Premier League.
-Although it was clear for a while that the Swede can't get ahead of Salah, he will certainly be one of the main candidates for the award going into next season.
+With 23 goals this season, Isak has proven that he is a force to be reckoned with and one of the best forwards in the Premier League.
+Although it was clear for a while that the Swede cannot get ahead of Salah, he will certainly be one of the main candidates for the award going into next season.

 If he makes a move to Liverpool in the final weeks of the transfer window, then we can expect serious movement in this market.
 Isak's odds should tumble, while Salah's odds will likely lengthen amid the possibility of him having to share the burden with the Swede.